kedacore/keda-docs/content/docs/2.7/scalers/gcp-stackdriver.md

 - `metricName` - Metric name for reporting the value to HPA, prefixed with `s{triggerIndex}-gcp-stackdriver-`.
 - `targetValue` - Average target value to trigger scaling actions.
 (Default: `5`, Optional)

-You can provide in the metadata either `credentialsFromEnv` or `credentialsFromEnvFile`.
-- `credentialsFromEnv` - Set to the name of the environment variable that holds the credential information.
+The `credentialsFromEnv` property maps to the name of an environment variable in the scale target (`scaleTargetRef`) that contains the service account credentials (JSON).
+KEDA will use those to connect to Google Cloud Platform and collect the configured stack driver metrics.
-- `credentialsFromEnvFile` - Set to the name of a json file that holds the credential information.

 ### Authentication Parameters
 You can use `TriggerAuthentication` CRD to configure the authenticate by providing the service account credentials in JSON.